rjashby/Wheres-My-Sammich/Project-Log.md

 8:00 am - I got two days to code this thing.
 Let's go.

 9:11 - Hit a snag and had to reinstall all node modules

+10:09 - Trying to set up Auth 0 to use simply authentication.
+Add a series of components as well.